Kwabena Darko

 Kwabena Darko (born 23 October 1942) is an entrepreneur, minister of religion and former politician.
 He owns the largest privately owned agro-industrial concern in Ghana and is listed in “Who’s Who in World Poultry”.
 Darko is also known by many in the sub-region as the “Poultry King” and "Akokɔ Darko" (meaning "Poultry Darko" in Akan).

 Early life

 Kwabena Darko was born on 23 October 1942 at Bekwai, in the Ashanti Region of Ghana.
 He lost his father at an early age and had to engage in petty trading to supplement the family income.
-He ended up in part-time education in order to devote more time to trading because of the family financial circumstances.
+He ended up in part-time education in order to devote more time to trading because of the family's financial circumstances.
 His mother later remarried the owner of a small chicken farm.
 Kwabena Darko quickly learnt the running of the farm and was an able assistant to his stepfather.
 He proceeded to Israel, where he studied agriculture at the Ruppin Institute, specialising in poultry science in the late 1950s and early sixties.